Azure/azure-storage-ruby/README.md

 # Create an azure storage table service object after you set up the credentials
 tables = Azure::Storage::Table::TableService.new

+# Add retry filter to the service object
+tables.with_filter(Azure::Storage::Core::Filter::ExponentialRetryPolicyFilter.new)

 # Create a table
 tables.create_table("testtable")